kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster/_index.en.md

   storageClass: kubermatic-backup
   # access key/secret for the exposed minio S3 gateway
   credentials:
-    # access key length should be at least 3 characters
+    # generated access key length should be at least 3 characters
     accessKey: "YOUR-ACCESS-KEY"
-    # secret key length should be at least 8 characters
+    # generated secret key length should be at least 8 characters
     secretKey: "YOUR-SECRET-KEY"
 ```